 – The Washington Post, on Medium

-You can see more of the WaPo first-time voters project here.
+You can see more of the WaPo’s Instagram strategy here.

 We’re about to start adventuring with vox pops and other interviews, so today we’re going to tell a story using portraits of people and interviews with those people, in the style of Humans of New York.
-We’ll post our story on the Sydney TAFE Media account Instagram.
+We’ll post the best on the Off Campus Instagram account.